pamidev/budget-manager/README.md

 # Budget Manager

-A program that helps you manage your budget.
+A Python program that helps to manage your budget.